 This project aims to strengthen street-connected children and the local NGOs and CBOs working with them so that they can advocate for themselves and claim their rights with relevant institutions and authorities.

-It brings together a coalition of partners in Accra, Kumasi and Tamale, together organising a range of activities:
+Together with a coalition of partners in Accra, Kumasi and Tamale, we are organising a range of activities:

 – Training street connected children as ‘Street Champions’.
 Street children will be made aware of their rights and ability to speak up for themselves.
 Workshops, training and support for the children to write and give speeches for a big public, and to give interviews with news media.